 The watercourse actually continued to cascade down through the valley for a fair distance.

-The trail eventually cross the river bed and started to climb upwards to Grey County Road 30 and the trek up the slopes of the Beaver Valley Ski Club.
+The trail eventually crosses the riverbed and started to climb upwards to Grey County Road 30 and the trek up the slopes of the Beaver Valley Ski Club.

 After crossing Grey Road 30, the trail weaved its way through some fields and scrub brush to finally this ladder to cross into the Beaver Valley Ski Club grounds.